User vs Kernel Mode

 3. Turn off the cooling fan and melt the CPU.

-To prevent this, the CPU hardware enforces Protection Rings.
+To prevent unauthorized access, the CPU hardware enforces Protection Rings.

 2. x86 Protection Rings